New publication: Probing Two-Electron Multiplets in Bilayer Graphene Quantum Dots

 Jointly with the Standardization Commission of the Graphene Flagship our institute (big thanks to Christoph Neumann and Jens Sonntag) have pushed through a new IEC standard for assessing the strain uniformity of single-layer graphene using Raman spectroscopy.
 For more details see: IEC TS 62607-6-6 “Nanomanufacturing – Key control characteristics – Part 6-6: Graphene – Strain uniformity: Raman spectroscopy” https://webstore.iec.ch/publication/34162.

-New publication: Tunable interdot coupling in few-electron bilayer graphene double quantum dots
+New publication: Spin-valley coupling in single-electron bilayer graphene quantum dots